jdalton92/trading-bot/README.md

 # Note

-To make running `docker-compose` commands on your local machine easier, you can use alias' in your `.bashrc`/`.zshrc` configuration files eg.
+To make running `docker-compose` commands on your local machine easier, use alias' in `.bashrc`/`.zshrc` configuration files eg.

 ```sh
 # ~/.zshrc file